mikademarco/zz_micdemarco.github.io/_posts/2016-11-12-setting-up-aspnet-core-onion-architecture-solution-continuous-deployment-docker-hub-free-aws-ec2-container-part-1.md

 - Part 1 - Creating a new aspnet core solution in visual studio with multiple projects, following the onion architecture and running it in a docker container.
 - Part 2 - Setting up continuous deployment of the solution using docker hub running on a free aws EC2 container

-# Step 1 - Create a solution in VS and scaffold an basic onion architecture.
+# Step 1 - Create a solution in VS and scaffold a basic onion architecture.

-I am using Visual Studio 2015 to create a new aspnet core web api in a solution, and then added a business and repository layer.
+I am using Visual Studio 2015 to create a new aspnet core web api in a solution, and then adding a business and a repository layer.

 This is what the solution looks like: